dtaibeau/dtaibeau/README.md

 Hi, I’m Delphine! 🧸
 - 👀 I’m interested in AI/ML and computer vision.
-- 🌱 Currently learning the ropes of IR and developing for a venture fund.
+- 🌱 Currently building an interactive diffusion project that unites global creativity through collaborative, gesture-driven art.
 - 💞️ Looking to collaborate on computer vision/AI & ML/immersive audio-visual projects.
 - 📫 Connect with me on LinkedIn! --> linkedin.com/in/delphinetb
 - ⚡ Fun fact: I love to produce music and DJ.